 Finding a secluded beach and setting up camp is absolute bliss.
 We often get off road in our 4wd, hit the tracks north of Perth and find a place along the coast to camp.
 If you are planning on going beach camping then here are a few tips to help you on your way.

-Dustpan and brush is great not only for sweeping out the tent but to brush the sand off your feet before you hop into the tent.
+A dustpan and brush are perfect for sweeping out the tent and to brush the sand off your feet before you hop into the tent.
 There is nothing worse than sleeping with sand in your tent.

 If you are new to camping or would like a detailed list of all the equipment required you can view my list here.